Gideon Gorrequer: Early life

 The Philippes de Gorrequer family came to Jersey in the mid-18th century.
-They were originally a family Huguenot stock from Brittany.
+They were originally a family with Huguenot stock from Brittany.
 The Philippes family had lived near Plouvien for a number of years.

 Career

 Gorrequer joined the army at 16 as an Ensign in the 18th Foot in 1797, and was subsequently promoted to Lieutenant in 1798, Captain in 1804, Brevet-Major in 1814, and Lt.-Colonel in 1826.

 Gorrequer first came into contact with Sir Hudson Lowe whilst serving in Sicily and the Ionian Islands.
 When Lowe was appointed as the Governor of St. Helena, he offered Gorrequer the position of Aide-de-Campe and Acting Military Secretary.
 Gorrequer accepted this position and arrived on St. Helena in the Phaeton on 14 April 1816.

 He was made a Knight of the Royal Hanoverian and Guelphic Order for his services.

 Diary

 For many years Gorrequer's papers, including his diary, were kept locked in the Court of Chancery, until they were finally made available in 1958.